Neural Feature Learning From Relational Database

-We have shown that feature engineering for relational data can be automated using predefined sets of heuristic transformations or by the r2n network structure.
+We have shown that feature engineering for relational data can be automated using the transformation learned from relational data via the R2N network architecture.
 This opens many interesting research directions for the future.
-For example, the r2n network structure in this work is not auto-tuned due to the efficiency issue.
+For example, the R2N network structure in this work is not auto-tuned due to efficiency issue.
 Future work could focus on efficient methods for network structure search to boost the current results even more.
-Second, the rule based approach seems to be the best choice so far because of its effectiveness and efficiency, yet there are chances to improve the results further if a smarter graph traversal policy is considered.
+Second, there are chances to improve the results further if a smarter graph traversal policy is considered.
 Although we have proved that finding the best joining path is NP-hard, the theoretical analysis assumes that there is no domain knowledge about the data.
 We believe that exploitation of semantic relation between tables and columns can lead to better search algorithm and better features.
 Finally, the last layer of R2N is a fully connected layer which is known to be less robust than recent state-of-the-art models used in practice like the gradient boosted trees.
 Although we have employed an ensemble with bootstrapping, which shows improvement over a single R2N model, we believe that with gradient boosting methods the results will be more robust.
 How to do gradient boosting R2N efficiently is an open research problem.

 \begin{appendices}